Njugen/Tab-Manager/README.md

 # QA

+### How do I open folders in incognito?
+This feature is turned off by default, and needs to be manually enabled.
+Follow these steps:

+**Firefox:**
+1. Go to browser menu -> Add-ons and themes
+2. Click "Extensions" in the right-hand bar
+3. Click "Tab Management Browser Plugin" and allow it to run in private mode

+**Chrome:**
+1. Go to browser menu -> Extensions -> Manage Extensions
+2. Click the "Details" button located in the "Tab Management Browser Plugin" section
+3. Enable the "Allow in Incognito" option

+Once done, the folders will show an "Open in incognito" option in their launch menus.

+### Why can I not launch folders as tab groups in Firefox?
+Firefox currently does not support this feature.
+Once the browser supports it, I'll make sure to add another launch option to the plugin.

+### Is Microsoft Edge supported?
+Yes, this plugin is compatible with Microsoft Edge.
+You may install the plugin in the same manner as in Chrome.

 ### Why can I not find this plugin in Chrome Web Store/Firefox AMO?
 For the time being, this plugin is meant for my own personal use and is also part of my portfolio.
-I may publish it to the stores at a later time once I've figured out how to improve the plugin beyond what's already provided through the store.
+I may publish it to the stores at a later time, although nothing has been decided yet.
 If you're still interested in using this plugin, I suggest you download a browser package from one of the releases.

 ### Will there be any updates/new features?
 New features may be added as I get new ideas or feedback/suggestions that could be of value for significant improvement.
 Smaller bug fixes and enhancements may be published from time to time, with no set schedule nor roadmap at this point.